 Aaron Rents, Inc.

-Advance America, Cash Advance Centers, Inc.

 America's Car-Mart, Inc.

 Cash America International, Inc.

 Dollar Financial Corp.

 EZCORP, Inc.

-QC Holdings, Inc.

 Rent-A-Center, Inc.

 World Acceptance Corp.

 The Compensation Committee reviews the composition of its peer group on an annual basis.
-The Compensation Committee may elect to modify the group for future periods to reflect best practices in executive compensation or changes in its business or the business of other companies, in and outside the peer group.
+The Compensation Committee may elect to modify the group for future periods to reflect best practices in executive compensation or changes in its business of the business of other companies, in and outside the peer group.